Self-Hosted Sentry Alternative | Telebugs Error Tracking

 company’s apps.
 Just send errors to the same instance on your licensed

-domain — no extra licenses needed.
+domain.
+No extra licenses needed.
 One setup, all apps covered.

-(like 1.0 to 1.1) are free.
-Upgrading to a new major version (like
+version (like 1.0 to 1.1) are free.
+A future major version may be a

 Telebugs supports Progressive Web App (PWA)